Share On Social!

 Housing segregation caused many social justice issues throughout the 1900s.

 You are invited to join America Walks’ quarterly webinar series, Walking Toward Justice, to examine past and present walkability issues in low-income neighborhoods and communities of color, and search for solutions.

 Charles T. Brown of America Walks, who helped create the series, will moderate each webinar.

-Register here for the first webinar of the series, The Color of Law: A Forgotten History of How Government Segregated America, at 2 p.m.
-EST Sept, 27, 2017.
+The first webinar of the series, The Color of Law: A Forgotten History of How Government Segregated America, was held at 2 p.m.
+EST on Sept, 27, 2017.

 Rothstein’s book debunks myths about racial discrimination.
 It also provides evidence of how governments prevented minorities from integrating into middle-class neighborhoods by using:

 - racially discriminatory policies, such as rejecting government-guaranteed mortgages;